K2VIEW ebook

 A data product platform ingests and processes data from underlying systems, to deliver data product instances on demand, for operational and analytical use cases.

-The K2view Data Product Platform is ideally suited for implementing data mesh architecture because it:
+The K2view Data Product Platform is ideally suited for implementing a data mesh architecture and operating model because it empowers data teams in business domains to create, govern, and publish their own data products.

-• Provides centralized data modeling, governance, and cataloging, while enabling self-service access to the data by domains – for both analytical and operational workloads
+The platform provides centralized data modeling, governance, and cataloging, while enabling self-service access to the data by domains – for both analytical and operational workloads.